Use Slack As a Content Source

 - Use the index to find your channels, check the box in Enable column to index them, and click Save.

-Based on your crawl frequency settings, your Slack workspace will be indexed immediately after you click Save or it might take longer.
+Based on your crawl frequency settings, your Slack workspace is indexed immediately after you click Save or it might take longer.